Fourth Amendment Rights Under The United States Constitution

 The Fourth Amendment is an important protection in the Constitution and is used all the time in criminal defense in Los Angeles and throughout the country – even nationwide.
 The main thing that I see that the Fourth Amendment has value for criminal defendants is that it protects against unreasonable searches and seizures.

-That covers a lot.
-That covers people being stopped on the street and searched, their vehicles being searched, their homes being searched or their cars are being stopped.
 So, whenever you're arguing that the police have done something illegal as far as seizing something, getting in somebody's house, stopping them for no reason on the street, you're going to be using the Fourth Amendment.

 Unreasonable Searches and Seizures

 In other words, a hand-to-hand sale of narcotics on the street would be an example.
-If they can get surveillance and see criminal activity going on, maybe a witness gives them information about a house that dope is being sold from and they go and check it out themselves and they see criminal activity.
+If they can get surveillance and see criminal activity going on, maybe a witness gives them information about a house that dope is being sold from, and they go and check it out themselves, and they see criminal activity.

 Somebody just walking down the street should be pulled over by the police.
-The police shouldn't be able to just come up to somebody's house, knock on the door, go in and start searching all over the place.
+The police shouldn't be able to just come up to somebody's house, knock on the door, go in, and start searching all over the place.
 People shouldn't be stopped in their cars and their cars being searched.

 Police Violating Your Legal Rights

-Let me tell you something though.
-It wasn't without a fight.
-The Fourth Amendment and its protectors have been beaten up just like every other Constitutional Amendment.
-The prosecutors, judges have a lot of power and if they can figure out a way to try to help get people who they think are committing crimes, they will make all sorts of exceptions to the Fourth Amendment and the stops and various things for police safety and all sorts of things that they're coming up with.
+The prosecutors and judges have a lot of power.
+If they can figure out a way to try to help get people who they think are committing crimes, they will make all sorts of exceptions to the Fourth Amendment and the stops and various things for police safety and all sorts of things that they're coming up with.

 Giving Consent to Search